MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/survey-analytics-powerbi.md

 The Question Responses page in the report displays insights of the questions (other than the grid questions) created in a survey.
 The data on the page is grouped in tiles based on the question type.
 You can filter the data by using the following filters:

-- **Select survey**: Select a survey to display data of the selected survey.
+- **Select survey:** Select a survey to display data of the selected survey.
 By default, all surveys are selected.
-- **Date range**: Select a date range to display data in the selected date range.
+- **Date range:** Select a date range to display data in the selected date range.
 By default, the date range selected is from the earliest date to the latest date of the data available in the report page.

 The data is displayed in the following tiles:

-- **Text Questions**: Displays a word cloud based on the question selected from the drop-down list.
-You can select only the questions of type short answer or long answer.
+- **Text Questions:** Displays a word cloud that's based on the question selected from the drop-down list.
+You can select the questions by type, short answer or long answer.
-- **Single Response**: Displays the distribution of the responses in the question of type single response or smilies rating.
+- **Single Response:** Displays the distribution of the responses in the question by type, single response or smilies rating.
 Select a question from the drop-down list to view its details.
 The labels displayed on the pie chart are the responses.
-- **Multiple Responses**: Displays the distribution of the responses in the question of type multiple responses.
+- **Multiple Responses:** Displays the distribution of the responses in the question of type multiple responses.
 Select a question from the drop-down list to view its details.
 The x-axis displays the responses and the y-axis displays the number of times a response is selected.
-- **CSAT**: Displays the average, distribution, and trend of a CSAT question.
+- **CSAT:** Displays the average, distribution, and trend of a CSAT question.
 When you select a question from the drop-down list, the following tiles are refreshed to display the corresponding data:
-  - **Average CSAT**: Displays the average CSAT.
+  - **Average CSAT:** Displays the average CSAT.
-  - **CSAT Trend**: Displays the trend of average CSAT score over a period of time.
+  - **CSAT Trend:** Displays the trend of average CSAT score over a period of time.
 The x-axis displays the time period and y-axis displays the average CSAT score.
-  - **CSAT Distribution**: Displays survey response distribution of the CSAT score.
+  - **CSAT Distribution:** Displays survey response distribution of the CSAT score.
 The x-axis displays the CSAT score and y-axis displays the count of the survey responses.
-- **NPS**: Displays the average, distribution, and trend of an NPS question.
+- **NPS:** Displays the average, distribution, and trend of an NPS question.
 When you select a question from the drop-down list, the following tiles are refreshed to display the corresponding data:
-  - **Average NPS Score**: Displays the average NPS.
+  - **Average NPS Score:** Displays the average NPS.
-  - **NPS Trend**: Displays the trend of average NPS over a period of time.
+  - **NPS Trend:** Displays the trend of average NPS over a period of time.
 The x-axis displays the time period and y-axis displays the average NPS.
-  - **NPS Distribution**: Displays survey response distribution of the NPS.
+  - **NPS Distribution:** Displays survey response distribution of the NPS.
 The x-axis displays the NPS and y-axis displays the count of the survey responses.
-- **Rating and CES**: Displays the average, distribution, and trend of questions of type Customer Effort Score and rating.
+- **Rating and CES:** Displays the average, distribution, and trend of questions by type, Customer Effort Score and rating.
 When you select a question from the drop-down list, the following tiles are refreshed to display the corresponding data:
-  - **Average CES**: Displays the average customer effort score or rating.
+  - **Average CES:** Displays the average customer effort score or rating.
-  - **CES Trend**: Displays the trend of average CES or rating over a period of time.
+  - **CES Trend:** Displays the trend of average CES or rating over a period of time.
 The x-axis displays the time period and y-axis displays the average CES score.
-  - **CES Distribution**: Displays survey response distribution of the CES or rating.
+  - **CES Distribution:** Displays survey response distribution of the CES or rating.
 The x-axis displays the NPS and y-axis displays the count of the survey responses.

 ![Question Responses report in Voice of the Customer Analytics for Dynamics 365](media/voc-analytics-question-responses.png "Question Responses report in Voice of the Customer Analytics for Dynamics 365")